Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 Keveral LinksKeveral LinksKeveral LinksKeveral LinksKeveral Links

-The yurts must be respected at all times - there are restrictions on their use (see below).
+The Yurt must be respected at all times - there are restrictions on its use (see below).

 The Cornish Yurt